Date: Saturday, 5 July 2025; 30th Anniversary.

 History:

-In 1895, the International Cooperative Alliance (ICA) was established.
-Since 1923, the ICA has launched the international cooperative movement, which significantly contributes to the solution of major economic and social problems.
+The International Cooperative Alliance (ICA) was established in 1895.
+Since 1923, the ICA has launched the international cooperative movement, which significantly contributes to solving major economic and social problems.

 On 16 December 1992, the United Nations General Assembly officially proclaimed, in its resolution A/RES/47/90, the first Saturday of July 1995 to be the first International Day of Cooperatives.
-The date was chosen to mark the centenary of the establishment of the International Cooperative Alliance.
+The date was chosen to mark the centenary of establishing the International Cooperative Alliance.

 Annual theme in recent years: